 2. How to write an awesome and unique CV.

 Screening Interview: Shall we invite this candidate for the full loop?
-To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources of the company.
+To filter out a lot of candidates Amazon conduct this round and this round saves a lot of time and resources for the company.
 So there will be 1-2 screening rounds before the onsite interview.
-The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good and bug-free code and that should be also optimized.
+The screening round could be telephonic or you will be asked to complete a coding challenge where you need to write clean, good, and bug-free code and that should be also optimized.
 This round consists of basic to medium level data structures and algorithms questions, you will have some online document to write down your code and that will be visible to your interviewer.
 It can have a 2-3 coding question.
 Below is the point to keep in mind for an online coding challenge or telephonic interview.

 - Telephonic round is not designed to be very difficult, the meet of the challenge is to be delivered at the on-site interview.